popphp/docs/user_guide/images.rst

 The ``Imagick`` and ``Gmagick`` adapters support a much larger number of formats, including vector formats, if the Ghostscript application and libraries are installed in the environment.
-The number of formats varies depending on the environment, but the default formats are:
+The number of formats varies depending on the environment, but the default formats include:

 - ai
-- avi
 - bmp
 - eps
 - gif
 - ico
 - jpg
-- mov
-- mp4
-- mpg
-- mpeg
 - pdf
 - png
 - ps